filecoin-saturn/L1-node/README.md

 ## Node operator guide

+For answers to common questions about operating a node, see the L1 node [docs/faq.md](FAQ) page.

 ### Obtaining a Filecoin wallet address

 You need to own a Filecoin wallet to receive FIL payments.